Latency-Aware Multi-antenna SWIPT System with Battery-Constrained Receivers: Introduction

-All the aforementioned works mainly focused on a downlink multi-user \ac{SWIPT} system under fixed users' \ac{QoS} requirements.
+All the aforementioned works mainly focus on a downlink multi-user \ac{SWIPT} system under fixed users' \ac{QoS} requirements.
 Moreover, they assume that the instantaneous harvested energy is always sufficient to support the devices' computational and communication operations.
 However, the energy required to decode the received data increases with the downlink transmitted rate~\cite{Javier-Battery-2014, Zhirui-Battery-2017}, and thus the above assumption may not be always satisfied.
 Specifically, if the energy required for the information decoding operation surpasses the current energy availability, the UE could turn off, or at least interrupt the ID operations, thus causing a service outage.
 This critical problem has lately attracted significant research effort in diverse setups.
-For information-only transfer systems with limited energy availability at the receivers, authors of~\cite{Javier-Battery-2014} investigated the downlink transmission strategies and provided the feasible maximum supported data rates, which are mainly restricted by the receivers' instantaneous battery levels.
-The previous work was extended to coordinated multi-cell systems in~\cite{Zhirui-Battery-2017}.
-Meanwhile, for SWIPT-enabled systems, authors of~\cite{Zhaoxia-BatteryConf-2016, Sun-BatteryConf-2018, Zhirui-Battery-2020} aimed to maximize the network sum rate while considering the battery depletion problem, for which they established a receiver battery constraint.
-Finally, authors of~\cite{Zhaoxia-BatteryConf-2016, Sun-BatteryConf-2018} applied Lyapunov optimization techniques to design online control algorithms, while in~\cite{Zhirui-Battery-2020}, the solutions are based on the current battery states.
+For information-only transfer systems with limited energy availability at the receivers, authors of~\cite{Javier-Battery-2014} investigate the downlink transmission strategies and provide the feasible maximum supported data rates, which are mainly restricted by the receivers' instantaneous battery levels.
+The previous work is extended to coordinated multi-cell systems in~\cite{Zhirui-Battery-2017}. {Meanwhile, authors of~\cite{Zhaoxia-BatteryConf-2016, Sun-BatteryConf-2018, Zhirui-Battery-2020} aim to maximize the network sum rate while considering the battery depletion problem, for which they establish a limited receiver battery constraint.
+In~\cite{Zhaoxia-BatteryConf-2016, Zhirui-Battery-2020}, the solutions are only based on the instantaneous states of the batteries, while~\cite{Sun-BatteryConf-2018} applies the Lyapunov optimization framework to design an online dynamic control algorithm.

+The Lyapunov based solution has been widely used in many practical applications (as, e.g., in \cite{Rv_Buffer-Aided, Rv_Optimal_Online, Rv_Energy_Efficiency, Rv_Resource_and_Task}) to transform the long-term average stochastic problem into a series of per-time-slot deterministic optimization subproblems, which do not require any a priori information on the system uncertainties, while efficiently capturing the non-stationary evolution of queue backlogs per user.
+In~\cite{Rv_Buffer-Aided}, the authors propose a \ac{SWIPT}-enabled mechanism to increase the average secrecy throughput by considering the data and energy buffering at the wirelessly powered relays.
+Meanwhile, the authors of~\cite{Rv_Optimal_Online} design an online adaptive resource allocation policy to maximize the fairness among different mobile clients, while the trade-off between response delay and energy efficiency is studied in~\cite{Rv_Energy_Efficiency}.
+Finally, authors in \cite{ Rv_Resource_and_Task} propose a task scheduling algorithm for SWIPT systems to minimize the energy consumption, while satisfying a minimum average data and task performing rate. }